ajh123-archives/gtmos-uefi/README.md

-├── Makefile        // Project's main Makefile (use only this one) ├── ovmf-bins       // UEFI BIOS images (needed for QEMU) ├── README.md       // Project's README (modify it to your heart's content) ├── src             // Your OS's source code folder
-│   ├── bootloader  //    - Bootloader source code and Makefile
-│   ├── kernel      //    - Kernel source code and Makefile
-│   └── libc        //    - C library source code
+├── Makefile        // Project's main Makefile (use only this one) ├── ovmf-bins       // UEFI BIOS images (needed for QEMU) ├── README.md       // Project's README (modify it to your heart's content) ├── src             // Your GTMOS's source code folder │   ├── bootloader  //    - Bootloader source code and Makefile │   ├── kernel      //    - Kernel source code and Makefile │   └── libc        //    - C library source code
-├── tools           // Scripts to set up the development environment (see below for more info) └── Vagrantfile     // File needed by Vagrant to set up the VM (you can delete this if you don't plan on using it)
+├── tools           // Scripts to set up the development environment (see below for more info) └── Vagrantfile     // File needed by Vagrant to set up the VM
 ```